mrconnerton/bookish/README.md

 This is a skeleton repository built on top of `drupal/core-recommended` and [DDEV].

-To get started clone the repository and run `ddev install`
+To get started clone the repository and run `ddev start && ddev install`

 Follow these links to learn more about each part: